manumoualek/makersbnb/README.md

 I want to be able to sign in

 1c)
-As a host of Makers Bnb
+As a host of Makers BnB
 So that I can rent something out
-I want to able to list a space
+I want to be able to list a space
 ```